rwieruch/blog_robinwieruch_content/react-pass-props-to-component.md

 export default App;
 {{< /highlight >}}

+Note: It is important to note that is could lead to performance issues, because every time the component renders a new object is created again.
+But it can be a premature optimization as well when learning only about React.

 Basically that's how props are passed to React components.
 As you may have noticed, props are only passed from top to bottom in React's component tree.
 There is no way to pass props up to a parent component.
 We will revisit this issue later in this article.
 In addition, it's important to know that React's props are read only.
 There is **no way in React to set props** (even though it was possible in the past).
 After all, props are only used to pass data from one component to another component React, but only from parent to child components down the component tree.